EmilioPiscioneri/My-website/design-choices.md

 - graphics/primitive-playgound: For different values that use points (game.pixelsPerUnits or gameobject.position or collider.position) they will only update their values if you change the point itself and don't just reassign their x and y values.
 This is because the setter and getter is on the point itself and I didn't want to add another point class just with events that's the exact same as pixi
 -
-- graphics/game.js: made the event system have registered listeners as a baind aid fix to prevent memory leaks from event listeners not being cleared.
+- graphics/game.js: made the event system have registered listeners as a band aid fix to prevent memory leaks from event listeners not being cleared.
 Although, this could just be solved by removing the event listeners eh

+- graphics/game.js: I made it so different classess like buttons employ two game objects such as the background rect and text.
+However, these objects are seperate and aren't parented, this is because the width and position of each can't be changed independently if they are in a parent-child situation so I opted for doing multiple game objects.
+The main object keeps track of its other objects and then under the game remove/add game object loop it will check for those objects it keeps track of and then add or remove all of them too

+- graphics/game.js: I decided to go for a method of updating properties of game objects only if you change the property on the classes I created, not PIXI objects.
+I did this because I am unaware of a way to listen for PIXI objects changing properties without having to check every frame for a difference compared to last frame.
+It is simply easier this way as well and it makes the game library a lot easier to work with.
+This means if you wanted to change a certain property on the PIXI object you may need to update the Game object accordingly or just call the setter to update.